Human rights and encryption: The Onion Router

 The Onion Router, most commonly known as Tor, offers the ability to access websites and online services anonymously.
 Tor requires a community of volunteers to run intermediary proxies which channel a user's communication with a website so that third parties cannot observe who the user is communicating with.
 Through the use of encryption, each proxy is only aware of part of the communication path meaning that none of the proxies can by itself infer both the user and the website he/she is visiting.
 Besides protecting anonymity, Tor is also useful when the user's ISP blocks access to content.
-This is similar as the protection that can be offered by a VPN.
+This is similar as the protection that can be offered by a VPN (Virtual Private Network).
 Service providers, such as websites, can block connections that come from the Tor network.
 Because certain malicious traffic may reach service providers as Tor traffic and because Tor traffic may also interfere with the business models, service providers may have an incentive to do so.
 This interference can prevent users from using the most effective means to protect their anonymity online.
 The Tor browser allows users to obfuscate the origin and end-points of their communications when they communicate on the internet.

 Obfuscation

-Obfuscation, the automated generation of "fake" signals that are indistinguishable from users' actual online activities, providing users with a noisy "cover" under which their real information and communication behavior remains unobservable.
+Obfuscation, the automated generation of "fake" signals that are indistinguishable from users' actual online activities, providing users with a noisy "cover" under which their real information and communication behaviour remains unobservable.
 Obfuscation has received more attention as a method to protect users online recently.
 TrackMeNot is an obfuscation tool for search engine users: the plugin sends fake search queries to the search engine, affecting the ability of the search engine provider to build an accurate profile of the user.
 Although TrackMeNot and other search obfuscation tools have been found to be vulnerable to certain attacks that allow search engines to distinguish between user-generated and computer-generated queries, further advances in obfuscation are likely to play a positive role in protecting users when disclosure of information is inevitable, as in the case of search or location-based services.